mottzi/Mist/README.md

 # Mist

 Mist is a lightweight Swift server components extension for [Vapor](https://docs.vapor.codes) applications.
-It enables real-time UI component updates through type safe web socket communication.
+It enables real-time client side HTML component updates through type safe web socket communication with the server.

 [Fluent](https://docs.vapor.codes/fluent/overview/) is used as database ORM and [Leaf](https://docs.vapor.codes/leaf/overview/) is used as HTML templating engine - both are part of Vapor's default stack.

 > [!WARNING]
 > This is just a proof of concept implementation and not at all production ready!